 Warning: Use of undefined constant is_blog - assumed 'is_blog' (this will throw an Error in a future version of PHP) in /home/animalkingdomaz/public_html/wp-content/themes/simon-wp-framework-child/template-parts/content.php on line 25

 Do you know how smart your dog really is?

 Dog owners communicate with their pets in many ways, especially during the training of a puppy or younger dog.
 It should come as no surprise that rewarding good behavior and giving positive reinforcement goes a long way in the teaching/training process of a dog.
 Now, a new study shows that when talking to your dog, it’s not just what you say but how you say it, that matters.

 Hungarian researchers at Eötvös Loránd University in Budapest studied the brain activity of 13 dogs who were trained to lie still in an fMRI brain scan machine.
 Dog trainers praised the dogs in both a neutral voice and with a higher intonation or ‘praise’ voice while monitoring the reward system of their brains.
 They also gave the dogs words they did not know in both normal and ‘praise’ intonations.

 The scans showed that the dog’s reward center was activated only when the trainers used praise words in a praising voice.
-This demonstrates that the dogs used both sides of their brain to understand the words and to interpret the emotion behind them as concluded in the journal Science.
+This demonstrates that the dogs used both sides of their brains to understand the words and to interpret the emotion behind them as concluded in the journal Science.

 “[Dogs] not only tell apart what we say and how we say it, but they can also combine the two, for a correct interpretation of what those words really meant,” says lead researcher Attila Andics.
 “This is very similar to what human brains do.”